ksfi/simple-nostr/README.md

 [msg]
 ```

-Send a note with your account keypair
+Send a note with an account keypair

 ```
 [msg] // [privkey] // [pubkey]